LSWR suburban lines: Waterloo and eastwards aspirations

 Having reached Waterloo, the LSWR still harboured a desire to get nearer to the City of London, which was the chief destination of arriving passengers.
 Improvised Waterloo was added to incrementally in 1854, 1860, 1869, 1875, 1878 and 1885 with no coherent plan.

 It was the South Eastern Railway who made the first move in 1859, promoting and largely funding a London Bridge and Charing Cross Railway Company, which obtained the Charing Cross Railway Act 1859 (22 & 23 Vict. c. lxxxi).
 It was to have three tracks; it did not envisage today's Waterloo East, but there was to be a 5 chain connection to the LSWR Waterloo Bridge station.
 It was authorised as double track, but was actually built as single.
 The cost of all alterations at the LSWR station was to be borne by the Charing Cross Railway (CCR).
 The CCR line was opened to traffic on 11 January 1864, but the branch into the LSWR station was "opened" but no trains ran.

-The LSWR had opposed the CCR scheme in Parliament (asking unsuccessfully the SER to allow use of or track to London Bridge station) — SER would soon have its Charing Cross (City of Westminster) second 'London' terminus.
-The CCR said that they had fulfilled their obligations under the act of Parliament by building the connecting line.
+The LSWR had opposed the CCR scheme in Parliament (asking unsuccessfully the SER to allow use of or track to London Bridge station) - SER would soon have its Charing Cross (City of Westminster) second 'London' terminus.
+The CCR said that they had fulfilled their obligations under the Charing Cross Railway Act 1859 by building the connecting line.